Eva Palmer-Sikelianos: Paris

-Palmer settled in Neuilly, an expatriate neighborhood near Paris.
-Palmer occupied herself fine-tuning her fluency of the French language, attending theater as well as participating in impromptu theatrical performances at fetes in Natalie Barney's backyard garden.
-At one of these fetes Palmer performed with Colette, Pierre Louÿs' Dialogue au Soleil Couchant.
-During this time she also met Sarah Bernhardt and the two became acquainted.
-Palmer was asked to perform with Sarah on-stage, an arrangement that ultimately fell through.
-During a brief foray in London, Palmer was offered to join the theater company of Mrs. Patrick Campbell.
-Mrs. Campbell's precondition to Palmer joining the company however demanded that she publicly disassociate herself with Natalie Barney.
-While the offer pleased Palmer and could have proven fruitful to her artistic endeavors, she ultimately turned down the offer.
-She was unwilling to forgo her friendship with Barney despite the opportunity.
+Palmer settled in Neuilly, an expatriate neighborhood near Paris, where she spent her time learning French, attending theater shows, and participating in impromptu theatrical performances at fêtes in Natalie Barney's garden.
+At one of these fêtes, Palmer performed Pierre Louÿs' Dialogue au Soleil Couchant with Colette.

+During this time, she met Sarah Bernhardt and was asked to perform with her on stage, an arrangement that ultimately fell through.
+During a brief spell in London, Palmer was asked to join the theater company of Mrs. Patrick Campbell.
+Campbell's pre-condition to Palmer joining the company was that she publicly disassociate herself from Natalie Barney.
+Palmer turned down the offer.

-It was also during Palmer's time in Paris she became acquainted with Raymond Duncan, the brother of Isadora Duncan, and his wife Penelope, the sister of Angelos Sikelianos.
-Due to labor unrest in Paris in 1905, the married couple and their baby came to stay with Palmer at her small house in Neuilly.
-Palmer and the couple shared an interest in homespun garb and Greek art.
-With the hopes of reproducing the quality of authentic Greek robes, the trio fashioned a loom to create several garments for themselves.
-These efforts would ultimately lead Palmer to abandoning traditional dress of the times in favor of dresses and handcrafted leather sandals she would come to fashion herself and wear exclusively.
-Penelope's singing and reciting of Sikelianos' poetry further intrigued Palmer.
-She wished to learn more and to meet Sikelianos herself.
+In Paris, Palmer also became acquainted with Raymond Duncan, the brother of Isadora Duncan, and his wife Penelope.
+Due to labor unrest in Paris in 1905, the Duncans and their baby came to stay with Palmer in Neuilly.
+They shared an interest in handmade clothing and Greek art.

+In an attempt to reproduce authentic Greek robes, the trio built a loom.
+Palmer consequently abandoned traditional dress of the time in favor of dresses and leather sandals she made herself.
 The Duncans and Palmer would later leave Paris for Greece.